Birmingham and Fazeley Canal: History

 The story of the Birmingham and Fazeley begins in 1770, when the Birmingham Canal Company was seen as having a monopoly.
 At the time, the coalfields at Walsall did not have canal access, and a public meeting was held at Lichfield on 18 August to discuss an independent link from Walsall to Fradley Junction on the Trent and Mersey Canal, passing through Lichfield.
 Opposition from local landowners resulted in the plan being shelved, but a further plan was proposed at a meeting held in Warwick in August 1781, for a canal to run from Wednesbury through Fazeley to Atherstone, which was the end of the Coventry Canal at the time.
 The plans were changed somewhat in October, but shareholders in the Birmingham Canal saw it as a serious threat.

 Two bills were put before Parliament in 1782, one for the Birmingham and Fazeley, and a rival one from the Birmingham Canal for a branch from Wednesbury to Walsall.
 Both sides opposed the other's proposal, and both bills were defeated.

 The promoters then opened negotiations with other canal companies, to ensure that when the canal was built, it would be part of a larger network.
 In 1782, they obtained an agreement from the Oxford Canal Company that they would complete the route to the River Thames at Oxford, one from the Coventry Canal that they would extend their canal from Atherstone to Fazeley, and agreed that they would complete the Coventry Canal's route from Fazeley as far as Whittington, as the Coventry Canal company could not finance the whole route.
 The Trent and Mersey would finish that link by building the remainder of the route to Fradley Junction.
 A second bill was put before Parliament, and at the same time, the Birmingham Canal presented a scheme for a canal from Riders Green to Broadwaters, near Walsall, with eight branches, and a second canal from Newhall to Fazeley.
-The Birmingham and Fazeley was authorised by an Act of Parliament obtained in 1784.
+The Birmingham and Fazeley was authorised by an act of Parliament, the Birmingham and Fazeley Canal Act 1784 (24 Geo.
+3. Sess.
+2. c.
+4).
 The new company and the Birmingham Canal merged soon afterwards, becoming the awkwardly named Birmingham & Birmingham & Fazeley Canal Company.